function61/promswarmconnect/README.md

 Run the image from Docker Hub (see top of README) with the configuration mentioned below.
 Both options mention "VERSION" version of the image.
 You'll find the latest version from the Docker Hub.
-We don't currently publish "latest" tag so you the versions are immutable.
+We don't currently publish "latest" tag so the versions are immutable.

 You need to run promswarmconnect and Prometheus on the same network.